Git002/svelte-trace/README.md

 > **⚠️ Beta Stage**: This package is currently in beta and may not be stable.
 Use with caution.

-A Svelte 5 preprocessor that enables visual editing by adding metadata to HTML elements.
+A Svelte 5 preprocessor (unofficial) that enables visual editing by adding metadata to HTML elements.
 SvelteTrace creates a bridge between visual editors and your actual Svelte code, making it possible to build tools like visual website builders that directly modify your source files.

 ## 🚀 What is SvelteTrace?